3DPrintFIT-Archive/cards-stand-task/README.md

 The cut is done by YZ plane, and is translated to the view.
 Also notice that you can and shall use `$fn` when necessary - for example to avoid different results depending on the initial position of a corner circle/cylinder.
 Cut also takes a `factor` argument to move it closer or more far away.
 It also takes a bool `horizontal` argument, but that's experimental.

 When adding new test, check if *our* `cardholder.scad` works as expected!
-Be careful that the current one dos not and is in the repository simply for testing purposes.

 Downloading from Edux
 ---------------------